 It’s important to note that when healthy last year Memphis went 40-19.
 Marc Gasol over last few seasons has had his share of games spent in suits, which always spells trouble for this team on both ends, but if Dave Joerger and this staff can get between 75-80 games from this starting unit, look out.

-The Grizzlies add depth with Vince Carter and Jarnell Stokes along with fellow rookies Jordan Adams and Jamaal Franklin.
-The added challenge of competing under a rookie head coach is now gone and Coach Joerger has a system, both offensively and defensively that enables this team compete with any roster in the NBA.
+The Grizzlies add depth with Vince Carter and Jarnell Stokes along with Jamaal Franklin.
+The added challenge of competing under a rookie head coach is now gone and Coach Joerger has a system, both offensively and defensively, that enables this team to compete with any roster in the NBA.

 Memphis will have to fend off the likes of Portland, Dallas, Golden State and Houston who will all be gunning for home court advantage.
 Will it be easy?
 No. It’s going to be a blood bath.
-But if healthy they have all the makings of not just a gatekeeper out West, but a true contender that’s ready make a statement.
+But if healthy they have all the makings of not just a gatekeeper out West, but a threat to the throne in a grand game of thrones.

 Tags: Memphis Grizzlies